 We recognize that talking about sexual assault can be a difficult and scary process.
-We believe that you should control who knows your story.
 In maintaining strict confidentiality we adhere to the Protection of Personal Information Act.
+We will do everything in our power to maintain your confidentiality.
+We believe that only you should control who knows your story.

 - We have reasonable grounds to believe that a child is in need of protection.
 We are then required to report our concerns to child protection services in the Ministry of Children and Families.